ON THIS PAGE

 Can we process different payment types in the same batch?

 Yes.
-You can assign each payment in the batch its own method.
-A single upload can include ACH, mailed checks, wire transfers, and virtual cards without splitting them into separate files.
+Each payment in the batch can be assigned its own method.
+ACH, mailed checks, wire transfers, and virtual cards can all be included in a single upload without splitting into separate files.

 Does the platform catch duplicate payments before they go out?